Adams County Nursing Home Abuse Attorney

 The most common claims involve residents falling.
 Elderly residents are more prone to falls due to balance issues, cognitive deficits, and muscle weakness that comes with aging.
 Due to reduced bone density, falls often result in debilitating injuries like hip fractures or shattered wrists and ankles.
 Statistics show that approximately 50% of elderly residents fall each year.
 Preventable falls can occur under a variety of circumstances, including:

 - Slip and Fall Accidents — Slip and fall accidents usually occur in poorly maintained facilities where floors are dirty or slippery, mats are not put out in bad weather, or something has spilled.
 These conditions are especially dangerous to senior citizens, who frequently suffer from poor eyesight and balance.

-- Falling from a Bed — Residents who have problems with sleeping, incontinence, cognitive impairments, chronic pain, or who get out of bed and walk unsafely without assistance, must all be carefully assessed for the best ways to prevent falls from their beds.
+- Falling from a Bed — Residents who have problems with sleeping, incontinence, cognitive impairments, chronic pain, or who get out of bed and walk unsafely without assistance, must all be carefully assessed for the ways to prevent falls from their beds.

 - Falling from a Chair — Falls from chairs may occur if a facility uses chairs that are unstable or cannot support the weight of a person leaning on its arm or back.
 Swivel chairs and chairs without armrests are often to blame in these cases.
 Chairs which do have armrests should be sturdy enough for residents to use them while standing up or transferring to a wheelchair.

 - Unsupervised Resident Transfers — Moving from one place to another can present a major risk for seniors who are at a high risk of falling.
 Therefore, residents must be taught safe techniques to transfer from their bed, chair, toilet, and wheelchair.
 If a resident is a known fall risk, staff members should always be available to help transfer the resident to and from the bathroom, as well as throughout the facility.